About Authentication

 What are the steps in the process?

-Before preparing your document for authentication, please check with the embassy or consulate of the destination country regarding what documents you need and what other steps you may need to take.
+Before preparing your document for authentication, always check first with the embassy or consulate of the destination country regarding what documents you need and what other steps you may need to take.

-If your document needs to be notarized before authentication, the B.C.
-Notary Public (B.C. lawyer or B.C. non-lawyer) must already be on file with our office to avoid delays.
+If your document needs to be notarized before authentication, it must be notarized by a B.C.
+Notary Public (B.C. lawyer or B.C. non-lawyer) who is already on file with our office to avoid delays.
+See also Information for B.C.
+Lawyers and Notaries.

-Some types of public documents do not need to be notarized before authentication.
+Some types of public documents should not be notarized before authentication.
 Review instructions on this website to find out if your document type should be submitted for authentication as a non-notarized original document.

 If your B.C.
 Education Document (K-12 or Post Secondary) was issued by a B.C. public education institution instead of the Ministry of Education, please contact us first to find out which signatories are already on file with our office.